jochenvw/2024-hackathon/src/lmgtfu-agent/_results/arm-spec-checker.md

 | vaultRetentionType       | The type of the vault retention policy.                   | string                        |                |
 | workLoadType             | The type of the workload.                                 | string                        |                |

-# Question example 2: Pvraivate Endpoints and storage
+# Question example 2: Private Endpoints and storage

 ## Question
 > Generate for me the ARM template to enable private endpoints for Azure Storage.